kevinpryan/caf-subtype-analysis/caf_rnaseq_combined_analysis.md

 # Predicting subpopulation(s) present in In-House samples

-## Assigning in-house samples to a CAF subtype using K-nearest neighbours
+## Assigning in-house samples to a CAF Subpopulation using K-nearest neighbours

 1. Split mat into our known (training) and unknown (testing) subpopulations